anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 In the absence of a Networking Reference Model, both Reference Architectures have had no guidelines or Reference Models to refer to and by that their networking specifications have possibly been done as if they where the only single Virtual Infrastructure instance on a dedicated HW Infrastructure resource pool in a shared single administrative domain.
 Hence, when Networking now gets introduced into the Reference Model, it is important that SDN also is considered and that the two now existing Reference Architectures are harmonised with the new common Networking Reference Model, if adjustments are found to be needed.

+<a name="4.3.1.4"></a>
+#### 4.3.1.4 Programmable Networking Fabric concept

+The concept of a Programmable Networking Fabric pertains to the ability to have an effective forwarding pipeline (a.k.a. forwarding plane) that can be programmed and/or configured without any risk of disruption to the shared Underlay Networking that is involved with the reprogramming for the specific efficiency increase.

+The forwarding plane is distributed by nature and must be possible to implement both in switch elements and on SmartNICs (managed outside the reach of host software), that both can be managed from a logically centralised control plane, residing in the HW Infrastructure Layer.

+The logically centralised control plane is the foundation for the authoritative separation between different Virtualisation instances or Bare Metal Network Function applications that are regarded as untrusted both from the shared layers and each other.

+Although the control plane is logically centralized, scaling and control latency concerns must allow the actual implementation of the control plane to be distributed when required.

+All VNF, CNF and Virtualisation instance acceleration as well as all specific support functionality that is programmable in the forwarding plane must be confined to the well separated sections or stages of any shared Underlay Networking.
+A practical example could be a Virtualisation instance or VNF/CNF that controls a NIC/SmartNIC where the Underlay Networking (Switch Fabric) ensures the separation in the same way as it is done for SR-IOV cases today.

+The nature of a shared Underlay Network that shall ensure separation and be robust is that all code in the forwarding plane and in the control plane must be under the scrutiny and life cycle management of the HW Infrastructure Layer.

+This also imply that programmable forwarding functions in a Programmable Networking Fabric are shared resources and by that will have to get standardised interfaces over time to be useful for multiple VNF/CNF and multi-vendor architectures such as ETSI NFV.
+Example of such future extensions of shared functionality implemented by a Programmable Networking Fabric could be L3 as a Service, Firewall as a Service and Load Balancing as a Service.

+> **Note:** Appliance-like applications that fully own its infrastructure layers (share nothing) could manage and utilize a Programmable Networking Fabric in many ways, but that is not a Cloud Infrastructure implementation and falls outside the use cases for these specifications.

 <!--
 The following draft definition placeholders are in support of the new PM schema/description.
 They are currently commented out as alignment discussions are in progress.
 They are to be published when their language is finalized. -MXS
 //